Erin woke up slowly. She woke up to the sight of a bag full of money on her table. For a moment, she thought the Goblin had left it.

 “I understand this is a game with a wager.
 I would urge you not to bet against me.
 I am quite a good player.”

 “We have already agreed to the terms.
 The Human cannot back out now.”

-Olesm glanced at his uncle in irritation, but Erin shook her head.
+Olesm glanced at his uncle, irritated, and opened his mouth to reply, but Erin shook her head.

 “I’m not backing down.
 Let’s play.
 Besides, I wouldn’t want to disappoint the crowd.”

 She gestured at the crowd of watching people.
 They were definitely people, but Erin wasn’t sure what else to call them.
 Drakes, Gnolls, and even one of Klbkch’s kind, the Antinium, were all gathered in a circle to watch the game.
 The Gnolls and Drakes stood close by, and Erin noted the Antinium was sweeping the street.

 But every now and then, quite often, it would glance at the board, and it seemed really keen on getting the dust out from behind some stalls.
 None of the Gnolls or Drakes paid any attention to the Antinium save to keep their distance, and the crowd was quite distracted, anyways.

 Some of them seemed to be betting as well, and though Erin couldn’t hear what they were saying, they didn’t seem to be betting on her victory.

 “Are you sure, Miss?
 I really am quite good.
 I will be playing at my best.”